Stay right here for our final news roundup and information overload.

 Give me a pass today.

-I get a pass to the case.
+I get a pass down.

 Just today.